MooersLab/EasyPyMOL/README.md

 ##### How to get help

-Type the following on ona of the command lines in PyMOL
+Type the following on one of the command lines in PyMOL

     ```py
     PyMOL> help roundview